gompertzmakeham/hazardrates/README.md

 Temporal Joins
 --------------

-In keeping with declarative languages, a Measure Theory consistent Temporal Join on a longitudinal data set is defined by the global characteristics of the resulting data set.
-Specifically, a join is a Measure Theoretic consistent temporal join if the resulting data set represents a totally ordered partition of a bounded time span under the absolute set ordering.
-Furthermore, the time intervals represented by any two records produced by a temporal join must intersect trivial, either being disjoint, or equal.
-Put more simply, a temporal join takes a time span,
+In keeping with declarative languages, a [Measure Theory](https://en.wikipedia.org/wiki/Measure_(mathematics)) consistent Temporal Join on a longitudinal data set is defined by the global characteristics of the resulting data set.
+Specifically, a [relational algebra](https://en.wikipedia.org/wiki/Relational_algebra) join is a Measure Theory consistent Temporal Join if the resulting data set represents a [totally ordered](https://en.wikipedia.org/wiki/Total_order) [partition](https://en.wikipedia.org/wiki/Partition_of_a_set) of a bounded time span under the absolute set ordering.
+Furthermore, the time intervals represented by any two records produced by a Temporal Join must intersect trivial, either being disjoint, or equal.
+Put more simply, a Temporal Join takes a time span,

     |--------------------------------------------------------------------------------------|